-- Write everyday in our "experiment" notebook, trying out new things ad practicing writing.
+Write everyday in our "experiment" notebook, trying out new things and practicing writing;

 The writing projects for the course will be the central part of your grade because they will demonstrate how you are mastering the skills for this course and preparing for English 102.
-You will have the opportunity to revise each of these projects in your ePortfolio.
+You will have the opportunity to revise each of these projects.

 You’ll note that I use the word “project.”
 What we mean by writing today is shifting and changing because of the interactive potential of media and the many different ways to shape and share information.
 For each project, you will have the option to present your work in a variety of formats.
 You will always have a traditional, written component that I evaluate.

-Goals: To demonstrate mastery of the basic academic essay structure, to include 2 outside references, and to share your initial ideas on the course material.
+Goals: To demonstrate basic academic essay structure and to share your initial ideas on the course material.

-Goals: To independently conduct research; to evaluate and include appropriate sources for evidence; to include multiple outside references using proper citation strategies; to sustain a detailed, researched argument.
+Goals: To independently conduct research; to evaluate and include appropriate sources for evidence; to include at least 2 outside sources using proper citation strategies; to sustain a detailed, researched argument.